 4. You create content across multiple channels

-LinkedIn, blog, email, reports — project work can’t maintain consistency across all of them.
+Blog, LinkedIn, email, reports — maintaining consistency across all of them requires continuity.

 5. You can’t afford the cost or complexity of hiring full-time

-A retainer gives you senior thinking and execution for a fraction of the cost of a full-time hire.
+A retainer-style partnership gives you senior thinking and execution without the overhead.

 When a content retainer is not the right fit